ShivamMudotia/mediawiki-db/README.md

 # Run a helm upgrade.
 This will scale test app pods from 1 to 3.

-helm upgrade wiki-app-test . -f values.test.yaml
+helm upgrade wiki-app-test . -f values.test.yaml --namespace=test

 # Other way to directly scale is using kubectl.
 Above is the recommended approach as that will be persistent (when helm charts are used again for this release for any updates to k8s objects)